IAmEyad/nvimrc/README.md

 - Some of the LSPs require `NPM` and `Node`, make sure you have those setup.
 - Some of the LSPs require `unzip` to be installed.

+# Things that'll probably change
+Since I'm fairly new to using neovim as my primary editor, here are somethings I'll likely change:

+- Keybinds
+- Plugins
+- LSPs